e-Spirit/FSDevTools/documentation/DEV_DOC.md

 ![Local Maven repository with installed fs-access.jar file](images/local_maven.gif)

-To be able to compile the module `fsdevtools-serverrunner`, you also need to locally install `fs-server.jar` and `wrapper-$VERSION.jar` using the same method.
+To be able to run the integration tests for the module `fsdevtools-serverrunner`, you also need to locally install `fs-server.jar` and `wrapper-$VERSION.jar` using the same method.
+To compile it, you will only need the `fs-access.jar` dependency.
 They can be found in

 ```
 <FirstSpirit Server directory>/server/lib